 |Ad targeting||If you use AdMob to monetize your app, App Indexing and AdMob will work together to improve the quality of targeted ads for public content in your app, helping to drive increased advertising revenue.|

 How does it work?

-If you would like to learn more about how App Indexing works, check out the case studies and featured apps that highlight App Indexing implementations.
+To learn more about App Indexing in real-world scenarios, check out the case studies that highlight App Indexing implementations: